 The balance sheet formula serves as the base of the double-entry accounting system.
 It goes as follows:

-- Assets – The things the firm owns and the money against it has to be repaid to the company itself.
+- Assets – The company has to repay the things it owns and the money against it to itself.

 - Liabilities – The company owes things to others and has to repay the same to others.

 - Shareholder’s equity – The amount of sum invested by its shareholders.

 Example of Balance Sheet

 An example has been attached in the Excel file where we can see the company’s ets, liabilities, and shareholder’s equity of ng with all the components under each criterion.
 These can help in identifying a lot of financial ratios.
 For example, if we refer to the Excel file, we will find the first part of the balance sheet is the calculation of total assets.
 Here for the company, we have divided the total asset into two parts, i.e., current assets amounting to $5,000 and fixed assets amounting to $4,500.
 Thus the total asset is the sum of current and fixed assets, which is $9,500.

 Next part, we look at the liabilities and shareholders’ equity part.
 The liabilities are again divided into current and long-term liabilities.
 The current liability is $1,500, and the long-term liability is $1,000, making the total liability $2,500.
 Coming now to the shareholder’s equity, the invested capital by the shareholder is $6,000, with retained earnings and other earnings amounting to $1,000.
 Thus the total shareholder’s equity is $7,000.
 So now we see both equal assets and liabilities plus shareholder’s equity which amounts to $9,500.